 A large majority of Americans (88%) say the U.S. should make an effort to reduce global warming, even if it has economic costs.
 A plurality (44%) favors a medium-scale effort, even if it has moderate economic costs.
 One in four (24%) supports a large-scale effort even if there are large economic costs.

 Interesting.
-The only thing that Americans are even more united around is clean energy—92% say the government should making developing renewable power sources a priority.
+The only thing that Americans are even more united around is clean energy—92% say the government should make developing renewable power sources a priority.